 Lab grown diamonds, on the other hand, aren’t found beneath the Earth’s surface.
 However, they are made by replicating the high temps and pressures found there, to produce man made diamonds on demand.
-Some people mistakenly think of lab grown diamonds—also known as synthetic diamonds—as “fake” diamonds, but that’s not the case.
+Many individuals often ask, “are lab diamonds real?”
+There is a common misconception that lab grown diamonds, also referred to as synthetic diamonds, are fake.
+However, this couldn’t be further from the truth.

 Their chemical makeup is identical to the real thing; the only difference is they are lab created instead of created beneath the Earth.
 You can look at a lab made diamond and see the same fire and sparkle you see in a naturally formed diamond.
 It’s impossible to know the difference unless you have been told it was made in a lab.

 When it comes to understanding lab grown diamonds, their worth is subjective and depends on personal preference and budget.
 While the resale value of lab diamonds is comparable to that of mined diamonds, it’s important to note that purchasing either as an investment may not be the wisest choice.
 Like cars, the value of diamonds typically depreciates after purchase, unless you own a particularly rare or large stone.
 So, while lab grown diamonds are a great option for those seeking a more affordable alternative to natural diamonds, it’s best to view them as a purchase for their beauty and meaning rather than solely as an investment.